admhpr/oversight/content/blog/cleaner-code.md

   - meta
 ---

-### Make your code as readable as a book.
-Code is for humans!
+### Make your code as readable, code is for humans!

 * Use long, descriptive names
 * Divide the code into logical subroutines